The real story of Guru Nanak Palace partially demolished in Pakistan

 Gurudwara robbed second time in less than four months

-According to Mr. Harmeet Singh, the historical building was demolished by the Punjab Auqaf and Religious Affairs Department which is responsible for taking care of Punjab Waqf Properties and other religious institutions like the Sikh and Hindu temples.
-This palace or haveli was in very bad shape hence it was demolished."
+According to Mr Harmeet Singh, the historical building was demolished by the Punjab Auqaf and Religious Affairs Department which is responsible for taking care of Punjab Waqf Properties and other religious institutions.
+The place was in decrepit condition.

-The other side of the story is that a Sikh gentleman in Pakistan before the partition time had purchased that haveli and named it, "Nanak Palace."
-After partition that owner left for India and the place was decrepit, hence it has been demolished.
+A Sikh gentleman had bought the mansion before the partition of India and Pakistan.
+He had named this mansion, "Nanak Palace."
+After the partition in 1947, the owner moved to India and the place was in a sorry state.

+The owner moved to India and the place lay in a sorry state.
+Pakistan's media reports a group of delinquents destroyed the famous building which was popular among Sikh visitors.